dev-king21/imagery-explorer/README.md

-# Explorer POC (DEPRECATED)
+# Explorer POC

 This is a proof of concept for an open-source "Google Street View" for adventurous / outdoor 360 imagery.

-It is now deprecated with a completely rewritten version here: https://github.com/trek-view
+It is now deprecated with a completely rewritten version here: https://github.com/dev-king21/mtp-web

 ## Application setup steps